Valnet: Military.com

+Military.com is a website that provides news and information about the United States military, service members, veterans, and their families as well as foreign policy and broader national security issues.
+It was founded by Christopher Michel in 1999 and went live in 2000.
+Its advisory board originally included two former members of the Joint Chiefs of Staff, as well as other academic and business leaders.
+In 2004, Military.com was acquired by Monster Worldwide in 2004 for around $39.5 million.
+It was acquired by Valnet in 2025, which was followed by mass layoffs.

 Reception

 According to TheWrap, previous and current Valnet employees claim the company prioritizes "mass quantity over quality to churn out mind-numbing SEO bait."
 Once websites are acquired by Valnet, the permanent staff are usually replaced by contractors, who are paid significantly less (reportedly around $19 for 1000 words at GameRant) than the former tenured staff.
 One former contributor described Valnet website Collider to TheWrap as "a content mill, borderline like almost sweatshop-level", while another writer suggested that Valnet forced contractors to create "junky clickbait" content.
-Valnet writers who complain about payment or working conditions or reveal payment rates are alleged to be blacklisted by the company.
+Valnet writers who complain about payment, working conditions, or reveal payment rates are alleged to be blacklisted by the company.